collinhover/kaiopua/src/plans/PLAN_LEVEL_004.md

 Pele, the goddess of fire and volcanoes, will be host to a ring of rock and lava.
 The player will use rocks and lava to solve puzzles and work their way from the start of the ring around to the power source.

 ####Level Summary
-*   Fourth ring of Opua, starting from head.
+*   Fourth ring of world, starting from head.
 *   Environment is composed of rock and lava.
 *   The player can walk safely on the rocks.
 *   Rocks and lava will be used both by the environment and player in puzzles.